TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • Are there partnerships between your bank at home and a bank in your host country?

-• Approximately how much spending money will you need for the duration of your stay?
+• Approximately how much money will you need to spend for the duration of your stay?

 Generally, all of your essential vaccinations must be up-to-date, no matter where you go.
 Your medical requirements may differ from others, even if you go to another city in the same country.
 The university I attended in Germany required documentation of testing for some sexually transmitted diseases, for example.
 If traveling to a developing country, be aware that your vaccinations must begin several months before your departure and continue even after re-entry into the United States.
 Visas vary from country to country, so understand the requirements several months before departure.

-The one thing that required a fair amount of preparation for me was gathering all of the paperwork that I needed.
+Gathering all of the paperwork that I needed required a fair amount of preparation for me.
 Pack as lightly as possible, knowing you will return home with more than you brought!

 Enjoying Your New Life Abroad!